adriansteffan/manywebcams-eyetracking/README.md

 python main.py
 ```

-will create an `output` folder inext to the script, with seperate folders for each participants.
-In there you can find video files that overlay the eyetracking results over the stimulus videos and add the synchronized webcam video for easier checking.
+will create an `output` folder next to the script, with seperate folders for each participant.
+In there you can find video files that overlay the eyetracking results over the stimulus videos and add the synchronized webcam video for pre screening or manual encoding.

 ## Built With